bridgecrewio/checkov/README.md

 #### Logging

-For detailed logging to stdout setup the environment variable `LOG_LEVEL` to `DEBUG`.
+For detailed logging to stdout set up the environment variable `LOG_LEVEL` to `DEBUG`.

 Default is `LOG_LEVEL=WARNING`.

 #### Skipping directories
 To skip files or directories, use the argument `--skip-path`, which can be specified multiple times.
 This argument accepts regular expressions for paths relative to the current working directory.
-You can use it to skip entire directories and / or specific files.
+You can use it to skip entire directories and/or specific files.

 By default, all directories named `node_modules`, `.terraform`, and `.serverless` will be skipped, in addition to any files or directories beginning with `.`.
 To cancel skipping directories beginning with `.` override `IGNORE_HIDDEN_DIRECTORY_ENV` environment variable `export IGNORE_HIDDEN_DIRECTORY_ENV=false`